english-blog/english-blog.github.io/_posts/2024-02-27-understanding-the-spectrum-of-respect.md

 > You don't have to RESPECT all of someone and you don't have to DISRESPECT all of someone.

 The first part is probably easy, but the second part - most people cannot even comprehend.
-Almost 10 years ago, I wrote a blog post with a list of people that inspired me.
+Almost 10 years ago, I wrote a [blog post]({{site.url}}/what-inspires-you) with a list of people that inspired me.
 Adolf Hitler and Jesus Christ were on that list.
 I am an atheist, and I respect Jesus Christ - no problem.
 I am leaning toward an egalitarian society, and I respect Hitler - a big No. Quite a few intense conversations from friends, back in the day.

 Here is President Trump's interview on CNN

-**Bill O'Reilly:** Do you respect Putin?
+**Interviewer:** Do you respect Putin?
 **President Trump:** I do respect him
-**Bill O'Reilly:** Why?
+**Interviewer:** Why?
 **President Trump:** I respect a lot of people, but that doesn't mean I am going to get along with them ...
-**Bill O'Reilly:** Putin's a killer
+**Interviewer:** Putin's a killer
 **President Trump:** We have got a lot of killers.
 Do you think our country is so innocent?

 Now look at the media bias and stereotyping for him saying the truth?.
 I feel him, clearly.